 Shopify API Frequently Asked Questions

-Application Programming, or API for short, stands for Interface and is a programming interface used to connect external systems and enable interaction between the two (e.g. a connection between an inventory management system and a Shopify store).
+An API or Application Programming Interface is a programming interface that is used to connect external systems and enable interaction between the two systems (e.g. connecting a merchandise management system to a Shopify store).
 Read more about the different Shopify APIs and their use cases in the article.

 How do I integrate API key in my store?